kevin-f-ortega/redo/README.md

 apenwarr `redo`.

-2. As development on apenwarr `redo` seems to have stopped, to continue development, including enhancements and bug fixes.
+2. As development on apenwarr `redo` seems to have stopped, to continue development, including code refactoring, enhancements, and bug fixes.

 **Contributions:** To date, this repository provides the following improvements to apenwarr `redo`: